 In summer, the pace quickens: two courses for lunch and dinner, sometimes with a slightly tighter menu to keep up with the flow.
 In spring and autumn, the cuisine is more inspired by new arrivals, with dishes that make more room for seasonal vegetables and fine sauces.
 In winter, some terraces close, but some fine tables remain open, offering the advantage of peaceful service and crystal-clear sunsets when the air is cold and dry.

-- Arriving without booking for a sea-view table in the middle of a July weekend is guaranteed to leave you with a plan B with no horizon.
-Plan ahead or aim for off-peak times (12 noon-12.15pm; 7pm-7.15pm).
+– Turning up without a reservation for a sea-view table on a full July weekend: it’s a guarantee of a plan B with no horizon.
+Plan ahead or aim for off-peak times (12:00-12:15; 19:00-19:15).

 - Underestimate the coolness at the end of the service: even after 30°C in the afternoon, the feeling drops with the wind.
 A stole, thin jumper or light windbreaker will make the difference between a short dinner and a long evening.